Call for Community Projects

 - Project coordination, rent, telephone, accounting, information maintenance, etc.

-- A ceiling of 10% of the total amount allocated per project is set for this type of operating costs.
+- A maximum of 10% of the total amount allocated per project is set for this type of operating cost.

 Expenses not accepted